Radyo Nağme

 Radyo Nağme also known as TRT Nağme (literally "TRT tune") is a radio network of Turkish Radio and Television Corporation (TRT).
-This network is specialized on Turkish art music.
+This network specializes in Turkish art music.

 Technical details

 TRT Nağme is broadcast both on satellite (Direct broadcast satellite, DBS) and on FM transmitters.
 Although there are many FM transmitter stations only those stations which are mainly directed to province capitals are shown below.